-Pursuant to the Company's Investor Relations Consulting Agreement, the Company granted five-year warrants for the purchase of 75,000 shares of the Company's common stock on April 18, 2016 and granted five-year warrants for the purchase of an additional 75,000 shares of the Company's common stock on October 18, 2016 (collectively, the "IR Warrants").
-The warrants have an exercise price of \$2.50 per share, and vested three months from the date of grant.
-As of the effective date of the agreement, the IR Warrants had an aggregate value of \$100,501, and the unvested warrants are subject to mark to market adjustments at each reporting and vest date, and which was amortized through the vesting period for each respective grant.
-During the three and six months ended June 30, 2016, the Company recorded \$58,197 of stock-based compensation related to the amortization of the IR Warrants, which is recorded within general and administrative expense in the condensed consolidated statements of operations.
+Pursuant to the Company's Investor Relations Consulting Agreement, the Company granted five-year warrants for the purchase of 75,000 shares of the Company's common stock to MZCHI on April 18, 2016 and granted five-year warrants for the purchase of an additional 75,000 shares of the Company's common stock on October 18, 2016 (collectively, the "IR Warrants").
+The IR Warrants have an exercise price of \$2.50 per share, and vested three months from the date of grant.
+As of the effective date of the agreement, the IR Warrants had an aggregate value of \$100,501, and the unvested warrants are subject to mark-to-market adjustments at each reporting and vest date, and which was amortized through the vesting period for each respective grant.
+During the three and nine months ended September 30, 2016, the Company recorded \$20,730 and 78,927, respectively of stock-based compensation related to the amortization of the IR Warrants, which is recorded within general and administrative expense in the accompanying condensed consolidated statements of operations.

-During the three and six months ended June 30, 2016, in connection with the sale of its equity securities, the Company issued vested five-year warrants (the "CAP Warrants") to its subsidiary CAP, who acted as placement agent, to purchase 86,722 and 185,100 shares of its common stock, with a weighted average grant date value of \$1.00 and \$1.01 per share, respectively.
-CAP, in turn, awarded such warrants to its registered representatives and recorded \$73,420 and \$157,525 of stock-based compensation expense for three and six months ended June 30, 2016, respectively, which is recorded within discontinued operations in the accompanying statements of operations (see Note 4 - Discontinued Operations).
-Warrants granted between January 1, 2016 and May 31, 2016 were granted with an exercise price of \$2.50 per share and warrants granted during June of 2016 had an exercise price of \$2.00 per share.
-On June 1, 2016, the exercise price of warrants granted from December 2015 through May 2016 was reduced to \$2.00 per share and the quantity of shares available to be issued pursuant to the warrants was increased, in the aggregate, by 47,076 shares (the "Warrant Modification").
-The Company recorded warrant modification expense of \$68,548 related to the Warrant Modification.
+During the three and nine months ended September 30, 2016, in connection with the sale of its equity securities, the Company issued five-year warrants (the "CAP Warrants") to its subsidiary CAP, who acted as placement agent, to purchase 65,854 and 250,954 shares of its common stock, with a weighted average grant date value of \$0.82 and \$0.96 per share, respectively.
+Warrants granted between January 1, 2016 and May 31, 2016 were granted with an exercise price of \$2.50 per share and warrants granted during June 2016 had an exercise price of \$2.00 per share.
+On June 1, 2016, the exercise price of warrants granted from December 2015 through May 2016 was reduced to \$2.00 per share and the quantity of shares available to be issued pursuant to the warrants was increased, in the aggregate, by 47,076 shares (See Modification of Warrants, below).

-During the six months ended June 30, 2017, in connection with the sale of its equity securities, the Company issued vested fiveyear warrants to its subsidiary, CAP for the purchase of 2,250 shares of its common stock at 2.00 per share with a grant date value of 0.52 per share.
-CAP, in turn, awarded such warrants to its registered representatives and recorded 0 and 1,105 of stock-based compensation expense for three and six months ended June 30, 2017 and 2016, respectively, which is recorded within discontinued operations in the accompanying statements of operations (see Note 4 - Discontinued Operations).
+On January 7, 2017, in connection with the sale of its equity securities, the Company issued five-year warrants to its subsidiary, CAP for the purchase of 2,250 shares of its common stock at \$2.00 per share with a grant date value of \$0.52 per share.

+CAP, in turn, awarded such warrants to its registered representatives and recorded 0 and 1,105 of stock based compensation for the three and nine months ended September 30, 2017, respectively and 45,900 and 203,425 of stock-based compensation for the three and nine months ended September 30, 2016, respectively, within discontinued operations in the accompanying statements of operations (see Note 4 - Discontinued Operations).